 The quality and strength of chilli

 Important quality parameters are moisture content, colour, flavour and strength of heat.
 The strength is measured in Scoville units.
 While the peppers have strength level 0, the Habanero goes up to 300000.
-The world's strongest chilli Trinidad Scorpion is about 1,463,700 Scoville and beats the Bhut Jolokia, which was long considered to be the strongest chilli.
+The world's hottest chilli (something that changes quite often as passionate chilli enthusiasts cross-breed new varieties) is called Carolina reaper and has about 1.5 M Scoville units compared to pure capsaicin that has about 16 M. The Carolina reaper beats the Bhut Jolokia, which was long considered to be the strongest chilli.
 It has a value of 1,041,427 scoville degrees.

 Habanero: 300,000 Scoville

 Chilli Jalapeño Pepper: 30000 Scoville

 We have Christopher Columbus to thank for chilli since he brought the chilli pepper to Europe at the end of the 1400s in the belief that it was pepper.
 For centuries, chilli since spread like wildfire and became part of the Indian, African and Asian cuisines.
 Generally, the milder and sweeter spices such as peppers and hot pepper are used and grown in Europe.
 While the hotter varieties such as the Habanero and the Piri Piri, are found in South America, Asia and Africa.